 When you should use freelancers to create your course

 An online course is often a combination of many different elements.
 This includes the course text, scripts for audio talks, marketing graphics, instructional graphics and video production.
-If you are a multi-media wizard; a graphic designer, illustrator, animator, copywriter, voice over artist and videographer all in one, then you likely won’t need any assistance.
-But if you are like most of us, you probably don’t posses all these skills at a professional level, nor all the production tools and equipment needed to create all of these elements.
+If you are a multi-media wizard; a graphic designer, illustrator, animator, copywriter, voice-over artist and videographer all in one, then you likely won’t need any assistance.
+But if you are like most of us, you probably don’t possess all these skills at a professional level, nor all the production tools and equipment needed to create all of these elements.

 Enter the freelancer.

-There are freelancers you can work with to create every facet of your course material that you either don’t want to do yourself, or don’t have the skills to do yourself.
+There are freelancers you can work with to create every facet of your course material that you either don’t want to do yourself or don’t have the skills to do yourself.
 When deciding on when you should use one, the best way is to do an outline of your course and all the elements within it.
 In this outline, note the following:

 - Critical Course material I can make myself well